Dalalsh/HNC-Multi-task-Learning/README.md

 ## Pre-processing Hecktor dataset:
-1. Modify preprocessing_hecktor.py, by changing the path to your dataset
+1. Modify preprocessing_hecktor.py, by changing the path to your dataset directory
 3. Run python preprocessing_hecktor.py